 Pricing: Workzone has three plans: Team, Professional, and Enterprise.
 The Team plan is available for $24/user/month, Professional for $34/user/month, and Enterprise for $43/user/month.

 Smartsheet is a cloud-based platform that helps teams collaborate, automate, and manage work at scale.
 It is suitable for enterprises and small businesses across various industries, and offers a range of views, workflows, reports, and dashboards to track and optimize work performance.
 Smartsheet increases visibility, clarity, and impact.

 Planning even the most difficult projects becomes straightforward with Smartsheet task management, which provides a real-time view of tasks across the whole project.
 Additionally, every project or work you undertake in Smartsheet starts with a sheet.
 This is distinct from other project management programs that begin with a list or board view.
 You simply add everything in the sheet rows, beginning with a blank sheet or a template.

 - Automation and Workflow

 - Content management

-Pricing: Smartsheet starts at $14/user/month for the Individual plan, which includes 10 sheets and unlimited free collaborators.
+Pricing: Smartsheet starts at $7/user/month for the Individual plan, which includes 10 sheets and unlimited free collaborators.
 The Business plan costs $25/user/month and includes unlimited sheets, reports, dashboards, forms, and more.
 The Enterprise and Premier plans offer advanced features and integrations, but the pricing is not disclosed on the website.

 Airtable is a cloud-based platform that allows freelancers and teams to create and share custom apps on top of shared data.
-It is suitable for businesses of any size and industry, and offers a flexible and user-friendly interface to organize, manage, and automate work processes.
+It is suitable for businesses of any size and industry, and offers a flexible and user-friendly interface to organize, manage, and automate complex processes.

 - Multiple views for task management